apicgg/neovim-ide/README.md

 **IMPORTANT:** Don’t blindly use my settings unless you know what that entails.
 Proceed at your own risk!

 This repo is a fork of [josean-dev/dev-environment-files](https://github.com/josean-dev/dev-environment-files) with some extra neovim plugins and keybinds that I personally prefer.
-Most the of keybinds are same as the YouTube video.
+Most of the keybinds are same as the YouTube video.
 Kindly check the config file to see the changes.

-Check out 📹 Youtube video by [Josean Martinez](https://www.youtube.com/channel/UC_NZ6qLS9oJgsMKQhqAkg-w) Step-by-Step Guide: [How I Setup Neovim On My Mac To Make It Amazing](https://youtu.be/vdn_pKJUda8)
+Check out this amazing 📹 Youtube video by [Josean Martinez](https://www.youtube.com/channel/UC_NZ6qLS9oJgsMKQhqAkg-w) Step-by-Step Guide: [How I Setup Neovim On My Mac To Make It Amazing](https://youtu.be/vdn_pKJUda8)

 # Neovim Setup

 ### Requires

 - True Color Terminal Like (macOS) : [iTerm2](https://iterm2.com/) - Terminal for macOS.
+- True Color terminal Like (Linux) : [Alacritty Terminal](https://alacritty.org/) - Terminal for Linux written in Rust.
 - True Color terminal Like (WSL) : [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=en-in&gl=in) - Terminal for WSL.
 - [Neovim](https://neovim.io/) (Version 0.8 or Later)
 - [Nerd Font](https://github.com/ryanoasis/nerd-fonts) - I use Hack Nerd Font.
+Check the link for more nerd fonts.
 - [Ripgrep](https://github.com/BurntSushi/ripgrep) - For Telescope Fuzzy Finder.
 - [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) - Treesitter cli for tree-sitter plugin.

-If you're on mac, linux or WSL, you can install iTerm2 (macOS only), Neovim and Ripgrep with homebrew.
+If you're on mac, linux or WSL, you can install iTerm2 (**macOS only**), Neovim and Ripgrep with [homebrew](https://brew.sh/).
+Check out the [homebrew](https://brew.sh/) on how to install.

 ```bash
 brew install --cask iterm2